-We draw your attention to the Note 34(i)(c) of the standalone financial statement that describes the search operation carried out by the Income Tax department at the Company's business premises and residential premises of the promoters and certain key employees of the Company.
-As the Company has not received any communication on the findings of the investigation by the Income Tax department till the date of this report, the impact of this matter on the standalone financial statements for the year ended 31 March 2022 and the adjustments (if any) required, is presently not ascertainable.
-Our conclusion is not modified in respect of this matter.
+We draw your attention to the Note 34(i)(c) of the standalone financial statement that describes the search operation carried out by the Income Tax department at the Company's business premises and residential premises of the promoters and certain key employees of the Company in September 2021, pursuant to which notices / assessment orders have been received for the assessment years 2014-15, 2016-17 to 2022-23.
+Pending finalisation of the assessment proceedings / appeals, the impact of these matters on the standalone financial statement for the year ended 31 March 2023 and the adjustments (if any) required to these standalone financial statement, is presently not ascertainable.
+Our opinion is not modified in respect of this matter.